Coalition for Debtor Education

 Where you live often determines how you live: the schools your children attend; the jobs you have access to; the quality of your neighborhood and access to services; the level of crime.
 The only color that should matter to the mortgage market is green.

-Our panel from MFY Legal Services and Brooklyn Legal Services Corporation A walked us through the history of fair housing issues, from government redlining in the 30s through decades of legislation to combat discrimination, as well as an assessment of the current status, and recommendations on what to do now.
+On Sept 9, we hosted a panel from MFY Legal Services and Brooklyn Legal Services Corporation A who walked us through the history of fair housing issues, from government redlining in the 30s through decades of legislation to combat discrimination, as well as an assessment of the current status, and recommendations on what to do now.